Ways To Figure Out If Someone's Jokes Are Mean Or Good-Natured

 Is the content of the comment straight-out mean?

-Like you tell a quick story and an acquaintance replies, "When are you going to figure out none of us wants you around?"
+Like you tell a quick story and an acquaintance replies, "When are you going to figure out none of us want you around?"
 Even with the most "I'm kidding!" delivery, that's just a mean thing to say.

 How well do you know the person?

 As I said, good friends are sometimes comfortable with saying really dark, soul-destroying things to each other, because they know no one means anything bad by it.
 But it takes time to get the relationship to that place.
-If you've just met someone and they're already poking at your deepest flaws, they're likelier to be a jerk, or a bit socially oblivious at the least.
+If you just met someone and they're already poking at your deepest flaws, they're likelier to be a jerk, or a bit socially oblivious at the least.

 Are they directing most of their comments at you, or spreading them around?

 Of course, you can only ask yourself this if they've teased you several times already.
 If they're mainly poking fun at you it could be a sign they dislike you, don't think much of you, and want to use you as an easy target.
 However, it's also possible they just feel comfortable joking with you, because you're closer friends or they think you can take it.
 Singling you out may also be a sign of affection.

 Do they joke about you in a different way than when they poke fun at everyone else?